partiql/partiql-lang-kotlin/docs/tutorial/tutorial.md

 The list of projects associated with each employee in `hr.employeesNest` could have been simply a list of project name strings.
-Replacing the nested tuples with plain strings leads to:
+Replacing the nested tuples with plain strings gives us

 ```{include=tutorial/code/q6.env}
 ```